 Restoring a Boot Volume

-Before you can use a boot volume backup, you need to restore it, see Restoring a Boot Volume.
+Before you can use a boot volume backup, you need to restore it.
+For steps, see Restoring a Boot Volume.

 Making a boot volume backup while an instance is running creates a crash-consistent backup, meaning the data is in the identical state it was in at the time the backup was made.
 This is the same state it would be in the case of a loss of power or hard crash.
 In most cases, you can restore a boot volume backup and use it to create an instance.
 Alternatively you can attach it to an instance as a data volume to repair it or recover data, see Attaching a Volume.
 To ensure a bootable image, you should create a custom image from your instance.
 For information about creating custom images, see Managing Custom Images.